Queen Isabella II

 stamps remained in use until January 1859.

-half-ounce or part of half ounce thereafter.
-Also used as ordinary letter
+charged for every half-ounce or part of half ounce thereafter.
+Also used as

 The design of this issue was based on the Spanish stamp of 1853.